 Description

-SK 38/3925 PARISH OF MELBOURNE CHURCH CLOSE 6/74 (East Side) 10.11.67 Two Pairs of Cherubs to North-West of the Grand Basin in Melbourne Hall Gardens (formerly listed as 'Pair of pedestals with fighting cupids on north side of garden, Melbourne Hall') GV I Two pairs of cherubs. c1700 by Jan van Nost.
-Erected as part of a French style garden, designed by Royal Gardeners to Queen Anne, London and Wise, for Thomas Coke of Melbourne Hall.
-Stone and lead.
-Each pair of cherubs stand on a panelled stone pedestal with moulded base and cornice.
-To the western pair, one cherub is snatching a bunch of lilies from the other and to the eastern pair the cherubs are quarrelling.
-These form a group with two pairs of cherubs on the opposite side of the Basin and tell the tale of Castor and his brother Pollux fighting over a bunch of flowers and their eventual reconciliation.
-Included in the Derbyshire Historic Gardens Register at Grade I. See item 6/63 for sources.
+Two pairs of cherubs are located to the north-west of the Grand Basin in Melbourne Hall Gardens.
+They were created around 1700 by Jan van Nost and are part of a French style garden designed by Royal Gardeners to Queen Anne, London and Wise, for Thomas Coke of Melbourne Hall.
+Made of stone and lead, each pair of cherubs stands on a panelled stone pedestal with a moulded base and cornice.
+In the western pair, one cherub is snatching a bunch of lilies from the other, while in the eastern pair, the cherubs are quarrelling.
+These cherubs form a group with two pairs on the opposite side of the Basin, depicting the story of Castor and his brother Pollux fighting over a bunch of flowers and their eventual reconciliation.
+They are included in the Derbyshire Historic Gardens Register at Grade I.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.